 The Relevant Price will be determined and calculated as set forth in the definition of “Commodity-Reference Dealers”, however, notwithstanding any reference to the number of Specified Prices in such definition, Party B shall obtain in good faith quotations from two (2) leading dealers in the relevant market and the price for that Pricing Date will be the arithmetic mean of the Specified Prices.

+Executed effective as of the date first written above:

 Deutsche Bank AG Enron North America Corp.